Here is how to plan the best 3 day itinerary to visit Istanbul for first-timers!

 You might also be interested in reading:

-Click through to our Google Map with the directions to all the places mentioned in day 1 for this 3 days in Istanbul itinerary
+Click through to our Google Map with the directions to all the places mentioned in day 1 for this 3 days itinerary in Istanbul

 Main sites visited on day 1: Sultanahmet Square, Hippodrome, Serpent Column, Hagia Sophia, Blue Mosque, Mosaics Museum, Little Hagia Sophia, Museum of Turkish and Islamic Art, Theodosius Cistern (video mapping show)